Middle Georgia State University Executive and Leadership Team

 • Chief of Staff - Albert Abrams

-Charles Richardson, the Community Liaison Office of the President at Middle Georgia State University, cultivates and strengthens relationships between the university and its surrounding communities.
-Richardson serves as a key point of contact, fostering collaboration and communication with local stakeholders, government officials, and community organizations.
-This role is vital for advancing MGA's mission of engagement and service, ensuring the university's impact extends beyond its campuses.
-The Community Liaison works to identify opportunities for partnership and support, aligning community needs with university resources and programs.
-Charles Richardson's efforts enhance the university's public profile and support its strategic objectives, including its growth and development across its multiple locations.
-Richardson ensures that Middle Georgia State University remains a responsive and integral part of the regional landscape.
+Charles Richardson, the Community Liaison for the Office of the President at Middle Georgia State University, cultivates and strengthens relationships between the university and its surrounding communities.
+Richardson serves as a key point of contact, fostering partnerships and ensuring effective communication with external stakeholders, local governments, and community organizations.
+This role is vital for advancing MGA's mission to be an engaged and welcoming community partner.
+The Community Liaison's efforts directly support the university's strategic objectives, including its expansion and outreach initiatives across Georgia.
+Charles Richardson champions the university's contributions to regional development and works to enhance MGA's public image and impact.
+By building bridges and fostering collaboration, Richardson ensures Middle Georgia State University remains a responsive and valuable asset to the communities it serves.

 Kaitlyn Wells - Chief Technology Officer